May 28, 2015

 You can run Cypress tests while writing your Gatsby blog.
 Just install Cypress as a dev dependency and start testing!
 Assuming Gatsby is installed:

-to start Cypress applicationInstead of hard coding the blog post url, drop it into cypress.json
+npm install -D cypressnpm run develop to start local blog instancenpx cypress open to start Cypress applicationInstead of hard coding the blog post url, drop it into cypress.json file

 {